 Cancellation of Notes

-In many cases, a transfer of property will be made and then the transferor will take back installment notes from the transferee.
-The transaction will be treated as a sale for income tax purposes.
-However, if the transferor forgives the notes, the forgiveness would be a gift.
+In many cases, property is transferred pursuant to an installment sale in which the transferee executes notes payable to the transferor.
+Although the transaction will be treated as a sale for income tax purposes, if the transferor forgives the notes, the discharge could result in a taxable gift subject to potential gift tax.

-Cancellation of notes is a frequently used technique for two reasons.
+Cancellation of notes is a frequently used as a gifting technique for two reasons.
 First, it provides a simple means of giving gifts to a number of donees of property that is not readily divisible.
-Second, by forgiving the notes over a period of years, the donor could maximize the use of the $14,000 (in 2013) annual exclusion and unified credit discussed below in Computing the Tax on Gifts.
+Second, by forgiving the notes over a period of years, the donor could maximize the use of the $14,000 (in 2015) annual exclusion and unified credit discussed below in Computing the Tax on Gifts.
 A good example is a situation where the donor deeds real estate to her sons and takes back notes payable serially on an annual basis.
 Each son is required to pay his mother $14,000 per year.
 But when the notes become due, the donor marks the note “cancelled by gift.”
-The gift would occur in the year each note was cancelled, as long as there is no preestablished and predetermined plan for the donor to forgive notes on a systematic basis in future years.
+The gift would occur in the year each note was cancelled, provided there is no preestablished and predetermined plan for the donor to forgive notes on a systematic basis in future years.

-Note that although the annual exclusion would eliminate the gift tax consequences, in this example there is an income tax liability since the donor is actually selling the real estate to her sons.
-The difference between the donor’s basis (cost plus or minus appropriate adjustments) and the amount she’ll realize on the sale is taxable (under the installment sales rules since the notes are payable over more than one tax year).
+Although, in the example above, the annual exclusion would eliminate the gift tax consequences, each note cancellation would trigger taxable income to the donor since she is actually selling the real estate to her sons.
+Under the installment reporting rules, in spite of the fact that the donor forgives each note, the amount of gain the donor would recognize with respect to each note must nonetheless be included in her gross income for income tax purposes.
+Stated differently, it is as if each of her sons paid her the $14,000 as each note became due (with respect to which she would have income) and, in turn, she gifted the $14,000 back to them.

 Incomplete Gifts in Trust

 Donors will sometimes transfer property to a trust, but retain the right to revoke the transfer.
-When property is transferred to such a revocable trust, that transfer is not a completed gift.
+For that reason, property transferred to a revocable trust is not a completed gift.
 Only when the donor relinquishes all his retained control over the transferred property (i.e., when the trust becomes irrevocable) is a completed gift made.

-Tax liability is measured by the value at the moment the gift becomes complete, rather than at the time of the transfer.
-This can have harsh tax consequences.
+The amount of the gift tax is based on the value of the property or property interest at the moment the gift becomes complete, rather than the time of the transfer.
 For example, if the donor retains the power to alter the interests of the trust beneficiaries, even if he cannot exercise any powers for his own benefit, the transfer is not complete.
+This can have harsh gift tax consequences particularly if the value of the transferred property substantially appreciates subsequent transfer.

-Assume, for instance, that the donor transfers stock to a trust for his two children and three grandchildren.
-The income of the trust is payable to the donor’s children for as long as they live.
-Then, the remainder is payable to his grandchildren or their estates.
+For example, assume a donor transfers stock to a trust for his two children and three grandchildren.
+Income is payable to the donor’s children for life, with the remainder to be distributed to his grandchildren or their estates.
 If the donor retains the power to vary the amount of income his children will receive or to reach into corpus to enhance their security, the gift is incomplete.
-But the gift will be complete when the donor relinquishes control.
-If that happens when the stock has substantially increased in value, as is often the case, the gift tax payable by the donor may also substantially increase.
+However, if and when the donor relinquishes this control, the gift will be complete.
+If this occurs when the stock has substantially increased in value, as is often the case, the gift tax payable by the donor would potentially be much greater than it would have been had the gift been completed when it had been initially transferred into the trust.